Published Date: February 04, 2015

 Requests for Disposal of Human Remains

 Under the Funeral Act, the Minister of Human Services is designated as the last resort to authorize the disposal of human remains, when no responsible survivor can be located, and no other government body has responsibility for the decision.
 The Executive Director, Employment and Financial Program Policy is delegated the Minister’s responsibility for these rare requests.
-Requests must be referred to Income Support Policy at 780‑422‑3188.
+ASCC is required to forward these requests to Income Support Policy for review.

 Unidentified Deceased Persons

 In a rare instance when the identity of a deceased person is not known, Human Services provides basic funeral services in the name of Jane or John DOE.
 ASCC arranges payment for the funeral and burial only.
 Cremation must not be authorized.
-For inquiries in these cases, contact Income Support Policy at 780‑422‑3188.
+For inquiries in these cases, contact the ASCC who will forward these requests to Income Support Policy for review.